Ohio State vs. Michigan NCAA Football Odds, Plays and Insights | November 27, 2021

 Michigan Stats and Trends

-- Michigan is 9-2 against the spread and 10-1 overall in games when it scores more than 19 points.
+- Michigan is 9-2 against the spread and 10-1 overall when the team notches more than 19 points.

-- When Michigan totals more than 355.7 yards, the team is 9-1 against the spread and 9-1 overall.
+- When Michigan churns out over 355.7 yards, the team is 9-1 against the spread and 9-1 overall.

-- The Wolverines have turned the ball over eight times, 10 fewer times than the Buckeyes have forced turnovers (18).
+- The Wolverines have eight giveaways this season, while the Buckeyes have 18 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.